lmarza/Personal_Insulin_Pump-Integrated_System/README.md

 **Initial assumption**: A user carries the personal insulin pump device.
 The device could have previously measured multiple blood sugar values.
 The insulin pump device has one or more hardware issues but the controller is not aware of it yet.
 **Normal**: During the self-test or right before the blood sugar measurement, the insulin gathering or the injection, the controller makes a hardware test.
 The controller states that there is a hardware issue, so it must stop all the current operations sending an error message to the user.
-The hardware test result is stored in hardwareIssues (= true when there is an error).
+The hardware test result is returned to the controller (is 'true' when there is an error).
 **Other activities**: in the meantime the user are living their normal life and their blood sugar level is changing.
 **System state on completion**: the controller has sent an error message to the user and the system is suspended.